 What is RAIC?

-RAIC is a not-for-profit educational program, held in Canberra over one full week, and run by the Rotary Clubs of Canberra and Woden, in partnership with the Parliamentary Education Office (PEO) for about 40 year 11 students.
+RAIC is a not-for-profit educational program, held in Canberra over one full week, and run by the Rotary Clubs of Canberra and Woden, in partnership with the Parliamentary Education Office (PEO) for about 40 year 11 students (20 in 2022).
 Its aim is to give attendees (or delegates as we call the Year 11 students who attend) an in-depth understanding of Australia’s Parliamentary democracy and what it means to be an Australian citizen.